ramikamaldev/prettylittlething/README.md

    grunt --env=dev
    ```

-6. In order to utilise the calculate stock-level functionality of the application change the SKSU on line 28 from "QWP084011/40/33" to requested SKU
+6. In order to utilise the calculate stock-level functionality of the application change the SKU on line 28 from "QWP084011/40/33" to requested SKU

 7. Run the program using the command:
     ```